yohanboniface/casperserver/README.md

 options:

 * content: (string or function) content of the response to serve
-* filePath: (string or function) path to a file where to get the content to server (can be relative to `fsPath` or absolute)
+* filePath: (string or function) path to a file where to get the content to server (can be relative to `responsesDir` or absolute)
 * statusCode: (string or function) status code of the response to serve
 * permanent: (boolean, default: false) if true, does not automatically unwatch served path